-In order to explore for possible subpopulations for whom the incremental cost-effectiveness ratios might be lower, we evaluated the effect of only initiating therapy immediately after an incident MI.
+In order to explore possible subpopulations for whom the incremental cost-effectiveness ratios might be lower, we evaluated the effect of only initiating therapy immediately after an incident MI.
 All patients who had an incident, first-ever MI in 2015 who were receiving statin therapy if able to tolerate it received ezetimibe or a PCSK9 inhibitor.
-ICERs were lower than in the base case analysis for all secondary prevention (\$306,000/QALY and \$189,000/QALY for PCSK9 inhibitors and ezetimibe respectively) due to a greater relative reduction in MACE events.
+ICERs were lower than in the base case analysis for all secondary prevention (\$170,000/QALY and \$74,000/QALY for PCSK9 inhibitors and ezetimibe respectively) due to a greater reduction in the absolute number of MACE events.